hafizhmulki/hafizh_portofolio/README.md

 ## Competencies
 - Proficient in using Microsoft desktop application (Word, Excel, and Power point), with Gold (excellence) Grade competencies
-- Advanced proficiency in using English as a language, scored 603 in TOEFL equivalent test
+- Advanced proficiency in using English as a language, scored 580 in TOEFL ITP test

 ## Experience
 <h3>Intern at Kampoeng Radjoet Binong (5 October 2020 – 31 December 2020)</h3>